F3dai/f3dai.github.io/_posts/2021-02-20-Security-Monitoring-Pi-AWS-Splunk.md

 ---
-published: false
+published: true
-title: Pi + AWS = Security Monitoring
+title: Pi + IDS = Security Monitoring
 author: f3dai
 image: 'https://imgur.com/55RpuAS.png'
+category: Other
 ---
 An effective security monitoring system using a Pi.
 Similar concept applies for any sized organisation with better hardware and more complex network, so scale as you wish.